-Dickinson's are members of the American Academy of ADR Attorneys, and many of our lawyers have participated in alternative dispute resolution processes involving the American Arbitration Association, the National Association of Securities Dealers n/k/a the Financial Industry Regulatory Authority, the National Arbitration Forum, and other organizations.
+Dickinson's mediation and arbitration attorneys are members of the American Academy of ADR Attorneys, and many of our lawyers have participated in alternative dispute resolution processes involving the American Arbitration Association, the National Association of Securities Dealers n/k/a the Financial Industry Regulatory Authority, the National Arbitration Forum, and other organizations.

 Representative Mediations & Arbitrations

 - Through an AAA mediation, the firm obtained 98% of the amount in controversy for a client in a dispute arising with regard to an asset purchase agreement.